amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Formats/index.md

 ## References in output files

-Starting with version 3.0, some formats can keep the references in the output.
+Some formats can keep the references in the output.
 This is a bit hard to explain, so let's look at an example.
 Say you have this very basic set of design tokens:

 ```json
 // tokens.json